MaVdbussche/nozc/README.md

 ## Contributing

-All contributions, to both **NewOz** as a language, and **Nozc** as a compiler, are welcome.
+All contributions of any kind are welcome.
 See [CONTRIBUTING](CONTRIBUTING.md) for more information.

-Note: When editing the Readme, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

-## Issues and discussion

-You are free to open issues on this repository for any remarks, suggestion, or bug reports.
-I will try to address them as much as possible.

 ## Reference